English Language and Literature

 Assessment will be in the form of three two-hour examinations (80%) at the end of the course and a coursework folder (20%).

 There will be a variety of extra-curricular activities, including theatre trips and workshops.
-For example, in the past we have visited The Globe Theatre in London and the Arts Cinema in Cambridge.
+For example, in the past we have visited The Globe Theatre in London and the Arts and ADC Theatres in Cambridge.